 - You can even purchase a title for announcement purposes by officials in Ysa, to tack onto your already long list of names.

-- On Noveria in Mass Effect 1, you find an irritating (even for a salarian) administrator named Rannadril Ghan Swa Fulsoom Karaten Narr Eadi Bel Anoleis.
+- On Noveria in Mass Effect, you find an irritating (even for a salarian) administrator named Rannadril Ghan Swa Fulsoom Karaten Narr Eadi Bel Anoleis.
 He apparently sees himself as the big shot in the port city where you land, but later you have the option of busting him for corruption.
-Long names are actually a salarian trait and they usually shorten them when dealing with other races.
+A salarian's full name consists (in order) of homeworld, nation, city, district, clan name, and given name.
+However, they usually shorten them when dealing with other races.

-- In Skyrim, the Dragonborn can become Slayer of Alduin, Harbinger of the Companions, Arch-Mage of the College of Winterhold, Listener of the Dark Brotherhood, Guildmaster of the Thieves Guild and Nightingale of Nocturnal, Thane of every hold in Skyrim, Hero of the Stormcloaks/Imperial Legion, "Qahnariin" ("Vanquisher" in the dragon language), Champion of Hermaeus Mora, member of House Telvanni and Member of the Bards' College.
+- If all DLC is installed, the Dragonborn can become the Lastborn of Akatosh, slayer of Alduin, Harbinger of the Companions, Arch-Mage of the College of Winterhold, Listener of the Dark Brotherhood, Guildmaster of the Thieves' Guild and Nightingale of Nocturnal, Thane of each of the nine holds in Skyrim, Hero of the Stormcloaks or Legate of the Imperial Legion, "Qahnariin"note , Champion of Hermaeus Mora, honorary member of House Telvanni, warrior of the Dawnguard or Lord/Lady of Clan Volkihar, and Member of the Bards' College.

 - Player aside, there's also Saint Jiub the Eradicator: Hero of Morrowind and Savior of the Dunmer, who doesn't appreciate the suggestion that a shorter title might make his book catchier.